This itinerary will take you to three of the culturally richest regions of France, at a relaxed pace and away from the beaten tracks.

 Step by step

-Paris: Capital of France & City of Lights
+Paris: the capital of France & the city of lights

 - Live the Parisian life!
 Comfortably accommodated for the first 5 nights of your trip in a charming boutique-hotel in a quiet street of the bustling Marais district, you will discover the French capital city’s must sees and hidden beauties.

-- Being based less than 10-minute walk from Notre Dame Cathedral, we have prepared for you different itineraries to explore Paris by foot, by boat or using public transportation.
-We also recommend our favorite restaurants and boulangeries in different districts of the capital city so you’ll know where to take a break.
+- Being based less than 10-minute walk from Notre Dame Cathedral, you can explore Paris by foot, by boat or using public transportation with unique and interesting itineraries we have prepared for you.
+We also recommend our favorite restaurants and boulangeries in different districts of the city so you’ll know where to take a break.

 - One day, walk on King Louis the 14th's footsetps in Versailles castle and gardens.
-You will enjoy a 5hr private guided tour to the palace and the gardens: a great way to enjoy this unique site !
+You will enjoy a 5hr private guided tour to the palace and the garden, a great way to enjoy this unique and magestic site !

 - You will spend the following 4 nights of your journey nicely settled in a beautiful historic home nestled in a lively town, by the river.
 Your host will be happy to make many recommendations about wineries, wine bars or restaurants to experience the Touraine sweet life.